-▶ Position the touch probe approximately in the center of the circle.
+Position the touch probe approximately in the center of the circle.

-- Select the probe function by pressing the PROBING CC soft key. - ▶ To probe the workpiece, press the machine START button four times.
-The touch probe touches four points on the inside of the circle. - ▶ If you are probing to find the stylus center (only available on machines with spindle orientation, depending on MP6160), press the 180° soft key and probe another four points on the inside of the circle. - If you are not probing to find the stylus center, press the END key. - ▶ Datum: In the menu window, enter both coordinates of the circle center, confirm with the SET DATUM soft key, or write the values to a table (see "Writing the measured values from touch probe cycles in datum tables", page 551, or see "Writing the measured values from touch probe cycles in the preset table", page 552.) - To terminate the probe function, press the END key.
+- ▶ Select the probe function by pressing the PROBING CC soft key. - ▶ Probing: press the NC Start button four times.
+The touch probe touches four points on the inside of the circle. - ▶ If you are probing to find the stylus center (only available on machines with spindle orientation, depending on MP6160), press the 180° soft key and probe another four points on the inside of the circle. - If you are not probing to find the stylus center, press the END key. - ▶ Datum: In the menu window, enter both coordinates of the circle center, confirm with the SET DATUM soft key, or write the values to a table (see "Writing the measured values from touch probe cycles in datum tables", page 568, or see "Writing the measured values from touch probe cycles in the preset table", page 569) - To terminate the probe function, press the END key